-If you still do your bookkeeping in spreadsheets then maybe it's time to switch to using a system like Freshbooks?
+If you still do your bookkeeping in spreadsheets then maybe it's time to switch to using a system like Freshbooks or Wave.
 It automatically imports your transactions so you don't have to manually input them anymore.

 15. Meeting reminders

 Do you email your clients a reminder before your meeting?
 Well, you can stop that now.
-With scheduling systems like Calendly, they can book a meeting through it AND they'll receive confirmations and reminders through it.
+With scheduling systems like Calendly or Acuity Scheduling, they can book a meeting through it and they'll receive automatic confirmations and reminders.